NitrOP7674/FreeplayCheckpoint/README.md

 6. Press Back again to return to that checkpoint.
 7. Press Back on a currently frozen checkpoint to delete it.
 8. Press left/right on the dpad to navigate between multiple checkpoints.

+**Uninstalling:**

+To conveniently remove bindings from buttons, click the "Remove Bindings" button in the settings pane.